isaacnmm/pestpolicy-hugo2XX/content/posts/small-trampoline-for-toddlers/index.md

 Other larger outdoor trampoline models come with higher age ranges like 6 years and above; those are not appropriate for toddlers.
 ### **3. Maximum Weight Capacity **
 Will, you once in awhile bounce with your kids on the trampoline?
 Or how many kids will get to play on the trampoline?
 Ask yourself these questions before making your purchase.
-This way, youll buy a trampoline that is ideal for your weights. �Most trampolines have a maximum weight capacity that they can carry.
+This way, youll buy a trampoline that is ideal for your weights.
+Most trampolines have a maximum weight capacity that they can carry.
 Most toddler trampolines have a smaller surface size, hence, can accommodate one or two kids.
 Similarly, large models can carry more pounds, meaning both kids and adults can play on it.
 Always allow a buffer for the weight limit since children grow very fast.
 Always get a trampoline that is above the weight of your kids.
 For instance, if your two kids weigh 60lbs each, consider choosing a trampoline with a weight capacity of at least 180lbs, instead of 120lbs.
 ### **4. Sturdiness and Durability **